Carlosokumu/tradex/README.md

 # tradex

-Fetching data from the ctrader Open Api
+Fetching data from the ctrader Api